|

 Most communities are deeply aware of the sacrifice first responders make daily.
 Not only do first responders give up time with family and a significant measure of personal safety, but many also sacrifice their mental health for the job.
 While most people shy away from violence, tumultuous domestic situations and trauma, police officers, emergency medical service providers, and firefighters willingly put themselves on the frontline for the sake of their communities.

-All In a Day’s Work: Daily Traumas that Affect Mental Health
+All In a Day’s Work: What are the Daily Traumas that Affect a First Responder’s Mental Health?

 Challenging Environments